 - Source #2 (Aging Cell, 2024): This vascular study was supported primarily by United States National Institutes of Health and National Institute on Aging grants, which are public funding sources without a direct commercial interest in fisetin.

 - General: Fisetin is sold as a commercial supplement by multiple companies.
-None of the studies cited here were funded by fisetin supplement manufacturers based on the disclosures we reviewed.
+Aside from that formulation pilot, none of the studies cited here were funded by fisetin supplement manufacturers based on the disclosures we reviewed.

 Related Reading